menghif/francescomenghi.com/src/pages/about.md

 Hello there!
 I’m Francesco and this is my personal website.

-I am a software developer based in Toronto Canada 🇨🇦.
-I am originally from Italy 🇮🇹 and also lived in France 🇫🇷 for a number of years.
+I am a software developer based in Toronto Canada.
+I am originally from Italy and also lived in France for a number of years.
 I am interested in Web Development and working in Open Source.

 Before switching paths and becoming a software developer, I previously worked in the finance sector after obtaining a university degree in economics.
 In 2020, I went back to school to learn how to code and it was one of the best decisions I have made!